ericm48/azure-asa/hello-spring-controller-jsp/README.md

 Azure Spring Apps Enterprise Projects

 Please note:
+* This demo uses a specific maven settings.xml, referred to below.
+Make sure all mvn commands reference this setting.xml.
+* This demo will deploy a spring boot jsp app with a special dependency (from spring-commerical) repo.
 * Several commands are run in the background using the '&'.
 You may wish to NOT do this.
 Just be aware of what you are doing.
 * Below are example commands for the ENTERPRISE Tier.
 * 25-Sept-2023: This setup has integrated [direnv](https://direnv.net). for managing environment variables & Azure Defaults.
 Please see the .envrc file(s), customize to your needs.